-How to Repurpose Blog Content for Greater Reach
+7 Ways to Repurpose Blog Content to Increase Reach & Engagement

-Smart marketers know that businesses need to create consistent, compelling content.
-Both to make their brand discoverable on search engines and to position themselves as leaders within the industry.
+Smart marketers (that's you!) know that businesses need to create consistent, compelling content.
+The potential benefits are huge - helping you rank better on search engines and develop a position as an industry leader.

 But businesses are often faced with the dilemma:

-“We are spending LOADS of time creating great content, but we just aren’t seeing the benefit of it”
+“We are spending LOADS of time and money creating great content, but it just isn't performing that well"

-There is great frustration in investing resources in creating useful, entertaining content, which just doesn’t seem to perform when it comes to helping you achieve your business goals.
+There is great frustration in investing resources in creating useful, entertaining content, which just doesn’t seem to get the attention it deserves.

 A big part of this problem is that we spend too much time creating the content and very little time leveraging that content to generate greater reach.
 In fact, in many cases, businesses are putting almost zero effort into promoting a piece of content.